bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 # introduction

-_many thanks to brooks bryant and aditya madhan for reading over earlier versions of this article_
+_many thanks to brooks bryant and aditya madhan for reading over earlier versions of this article and giving me ideas for experiments_

 UNets are a class of neural networks that are widely used for _image to image_ tasks, tasks where the input is an image and the output is also an image.
 A great example of an image to image task is _semantic segmentation_.